Home

 Photography in Durban - Other Hotels

-In addition to the Southern Sun North Beach (SSNB) we can recommend the Elangeni Hotel (right next door to the SSNB) and also the Oyster Box Hotel in Umhlanga Rocks for good views and good photographic opportunities.
+In addition to the Maharani Hotel we can recommend the Elangeni Hotel (right next door to the Maharani) and also the Oyster Box Hotel in Umhlanga Rocks for good views and good photographic opportunities - the food and service, however, at the Oyster Box leaves much to be desired!

 Oyster Box lighthouse

-We also stayed at the Suncoast hotel and casino but the rooms do not provide a good view of the sea (palm trees block the view of many rooms) and the rooms do not have a nice layout - the bed faces the bathroom and toilet while the bed at the SSNB faced the window that looked onto the sea - that's what I call a sea-view, especially from the 21st floor!
+We also stayed at the Suncoast Hotel and Casino but the rooms do not provide a good view of the sea (palm trees block the view of many rooms) and the rooms do not have a nice layout - the bed faces the bathroom and toilet while the bed at the Maharani faced the window that looked onto the sea - that's what I call a sea-view, especially from the 21st floor!

 Safety Advice